107 Days: Reception

 107 Days has been a commercial success, but some have been critical of the content.

 The book was positively reviewed by Jennifer Szalai of The New York Times, though Szalai acknowledged Harris's perspective was biased given she was defending her own record.
 The Guardian gave the book a largely negative review, largely due to its negative tone and inability to provide the reader with closure.
 It did not, however, criticize the book's writing quality.
 Democratic strategist Michael Hardaway criticized the book calling it "unhelpful" and saying it was "essentially a bunch of finger pointing and blaming others".
 Prior to its release, Stephen A. Smith questioned the point of the book, saying, "Who cares what [Kamala Harris] has to say? ...
 There's nothing to elaborate about."

 More than 15 Democratic operatives across the country who were interviewed about their thoughts on the book criticized it, with one saying "If there's a political strategy here, it's a bad one.
 There's an awful lot of grievances and finger-pointing that really doesn't serve a political agenda," and another saying "This reads like, good-riddance to politics."
 Writing for The Guardian, Nesrine Malik criticized Harris's campaign for a lack of self-reflection and says that she along with other Democrats were delusional.

 Billy Binion writing for Reason magazine said that Harris demonstrates her role as, "...ever the prosecutor" in the book for her comments in the book which derided Ross Ulbricht as merely a "fentanyl dealer", when in fact Ulbricht had never been charged with the dealing of or accused of selling fentanyl on the Silk Road site which he had created and operated from 2011 through its closure in 2013.
-Writing for Forbes, Richard Fowler praised the memoir, and noted the source of much of the criticism from Democratic operatives. "...Harris' telling, exposed the cracks in a Democratic Party infrastructure ill-prepared to support a candidate representing one of its most loyal voting blocs: Black women and the communities around them."